crashixx/Susint/readme.md

 - step 3 : Follow the instructions that appear in the console
 ## Disclaimer
-- This tool is for educational pupose only.
+- This tool is for educational pupose only, [read code of conduct](https://github.com/crashixx/Susint/CODE_OF_CONDUCT.md).
 ## Authors

 - [@crashixx](https://www.github.com/crashixx)